 - Display Screen: The node that presents your stimulus.

-- Keyboard Trigger: This node waits for and records the participant's keypress.
+- Keyboard Trigger: Records the participant's keypress.

 Advanced Example